-This is also one of the most budget-friendly River Arts District restaurants and is perfect for families looking for a quick and easy meal.
+This is also one of the most budget-friendly River Arts District restaurants, perfect for families looking for a quick and easy meal.

 While you cannot make substitutions to Baby Bull’s small menu, they offer gluten-free bread.
 You may also leave off items like cheese.

 Sides include pork rinds, fries, and hushpuppies.
-A local favorite, Baby Bull hosts “Burger Monday,” featuring a burger, fries, and beer or soda for $9.99.
+A local favorite, Baby Bull hosts “Burger Monday,” featuring a burger, fries, and beer or soda for $13.99+.